Vascular and Endovascular Surgery

 - Lower Extremity / Upper Extremity Venous Wounds

 The Fellowship program at the University of Minnesota, Division of Vascular Surgery is a fully accredited two-year training program in vascular surgery.
-We accept two fellows per year via the National Resident Matching Program (NRMP).
+We accept one fellow per year via the National Resident Matching Program (NRMP).
 Upon completion, fellows will be eligible for the Certificate of Special Qualifications in Vascular Surgery granted by the American Board of Surgery.

 Fellows will receive training in open vascular surgery, endovascular procedures, and the management of patients with hemodynamic instability, multiple organ system failure, complex co-existing medical problems.
 Noninvasive vascular interpretation training is also included.